 - Engagement levels on their fan pages (i.e., Facebook page, Twitter, etc.)

 If you take a look at the Ahrefs blog, for example, you’ll see that virtually every blog post has a good number of comments.

-Because most readers won’t bother to leave a comment (no matter how great the content happens to be), a blog that receives a consistently high number of comments on their posts will likely be getting a significant amount of traffic.
+Most readers don’t bother leaving a comment, no matter how great the content happens to be.
+So a blog that receives a consistently high number of comments will almost certainly be getting a significant amount of traffic.

-If you know of any other (reliable) ways to estimate/find website traffic stats, let us know.
-We’ll happily add them to the post (if they work!)
+Do you know of any other reliable ways to estimate/find website traffic stats?
+Let us know.